 From here we walked towards the Mahabodhi Tree which has grown from a cutting of the original Bodhi Tree which was brought to Sri Lanka by the son of Mauryan Emperor Ashoka, Mahendra.
 It was a straight path and we passed through beautiful parks with lots of monkeys playing around.
 We passed by a building called Loha Maha Prasad (Brazen Palace) which was a bronze roofed home to 1000 monks at a time.

-A few more monuments later, we came across one of the most famous piece of architecture in Anuradhapura, the Twin Ponds.
-They are two identical ponds built side by side and fed by a single stream which were used by the monks of the monasteries.
-Due to their architectural precision they have acquired a special status on the tourist map of the place.
+A few more monuments later, we came across one of the most famous pieces of architecture in Anuradhapura, the Twin Ponds.
+They are two identical ponds built side by side and fed by a single stream which was used by the monks of the monasteries.
+Due to their architectural precision, they have acquired a special status on the tourist map of the place.